-Up to $\mu \approx 5$, with two different thresholds (40 and 50 p.e.), the agreement between the measured and the true number of pp interactions is within the statistical uncertainty in the whole range of μ .
+For $\mu < 5$, with two different thresholds (40 and 50 p.e.), the agreement between the measured and the true number of pp interactions is within the statistical uncertainty in the whole range of μ (Figure 38).
 For $\mu > 5$ the method is not accurate due to the lack of empty events.